top of page

 Lunch

 Lunch will be available to go for attendees who prefer to get right on the road.
+Otherwise, you can remain for and continue workshopping and planning in a casual setting.

 bring